senkulabs/larva-snippets/README.md

 ## How to run?

-Make sure you use PHP version 8.3 or higher and NodeJS version 20 or higher.
+Make sure you use PHP version 8.3 or higher and Bun.

 ```sh
 cp .env.example .env